olgazinchenko/FoodTracker/README.md

 # FoodTracker
-I'm learning to create apps that run on iPhone and iPad (Swift).
+I'm learning how to create apps that run on iPhone and iPad (Swift).